yvmeli/Directory/README.md

-# Agenda System – .NET Framework
+# Directory System – .NET Framework

 ## Description
 This project is a contact management system (agenda) developed using C# with the .NET Framework in Visual Studio.
 The application provides a complete CRUD (Create, Read, Update, Delete) system for managing contacts efficiently.